CWCHIANG201803/PharmacogenomicsDatabaseMaintenance/README.md

 # PharmacogenomicsDatabaseMaintenance
-This is an exerpimental application that is used to maintain the pharmacogenomic database
+This is an exerpimental application that is used to maintain the database with data of pharmacogenomics

+Users can make use of this application to